 I'm so happy that it works out!
 And in typical HPAC fashion, it never hurts to ask :) Megha and I agree that you have taken great advantage of the time to push your work.
 And with other facilities like Polsky starting to open, there are more aspects of the residency that only are now opened up to you.
 We're excited to see where that may go too!
 Gratitude all around - I look forward to seeing more /discussing more in your studio.

-Each panel represents one of the four major forms of the creative arts.
+Each panel, directly below, represents one of the four major forms of the creative arts.
 Visual Art, Performing Art, Literature & Music.
 Painted on 100% vintage cotton.
 50 inches by 40 inches.
 To be embellished, enhanced and finished by Patrick Walen with his quilting and fabric selections.
 Offering the re-contextualized future-primitif Kokopelli as the carrier of these Rhythmistic expressions.